iamjagritiyadav/Python---freecodecamp/Python for Everybody/NOTES/09_Networking_Sockets_and_HTTP_Foundations.md

-# Networking, Sockets & HTTP Foundations (Deep System View)
+# Networking, Sockets & HTTP Foundations

 This section connects Python with the real world.